 If can’t muster up the confidence to call yourself a writer in public yet, start here.

 Goins is a millennial motivator who revs readers up to the stratosphere.
 You can read You Are A Writer on your Kindle in under 3 hours, and emerge with a shiny new attitude.

 This is not the book for you if the last words you want to here are platform or blogging.

 And there are two books that I believe are better for teaching writers how to pitch pieces to magazines.

 But the rest of Goin’s advice is top-notch in my opinion.

-The Charmed Studio has several popular posts on writing:
+The Charmed Studio has several humorous posts on writing:

 Want to write a children’s book?
 How Not To Write A Children’s Book: The 9 Biggest Mistakes First Time Authors Make with Award-Winning Kid’s Writer Aaron Shepard.

-Video version from The Charmed Studio YouTube Channel.
+Video version of this 5 Best Books on Writing For Artists from The Charmed Studio YouTube Channel.